 He explained how they first gave themselves to the Lord, then gave beyond their ability and in the midst of great affliction.
 They gave out of urgency because they wanted to participate in the support of the saints.

 We too, must be diligent to participate in this gracious work.
 We must first give ourselves to the Lord, asking Him how we are to give, then obey.
-Giving is another way that we not only support God’s kingdom work, but also an expression of our faith in God to provide for our every need according to His riches in glory in Christ.
+Giving is another way that we not only support God’s Good News, but also an expression of our faith in God to provide for our every need according to His riches in glory in Christ.

 I love how this final chapter pulls the whole book together.
 We see that Paul had learned the secret of contentment.
 This secret we see threaded throughout the book within the exhortations and commands that he gives this church.
 These principles for contentment are just as true for us today as they were for the Philippians.